-The Rothrock Family Fund for Experiential Learning in the Performing Arts, established in 2011, supports opportunities that broaden the scope of Middlebury students’ experience in the performing arts.
-The “Rothrock Residencies” assist the series in its goal of creating greater connection between Middlebury students and our visiting artists.
+Rotimi Agbabiaka’s Middlebury visit is a student-initiated residency spearheaded by Akhila Khanna ’17, supported by the Rothrock Family Fund for Experiential Learning in the Performing Arts, established in 2011, which supports opportunities that broaden the scope of Middlebury students’ experiences in the performing arts.
+This residency is also supported by Chellis House–Women’s Resource Center, Women of Color, and Q&A: Queers and Allies.

 March 9, Thursday